Palaeoloxodon namadicus: Ecology

 Fossils of Palaeoloxodon namadicus are known from the northern and central Indian subcontinent, including the Narmada and Godavari valleys, and the Indo-Gangetic Plain.
-Some authors have also reported that the species was present in Sri Lanka.
+Isolated teeth have also been reported from the vicinity of Kuruwita in Sri Lanka.
 Based on stable isotope ratios of carbon and oxygen and the morphology of their teeth, it is suggested that P. namadicus had a grazing to grazing predominant mixed feeding (both browsing and grazing) diet, with a specimen found on the banks of the Dhasan River suggested to have primarily consumed C_{4} grasses.

 The species is suggested to have primarily inhabited open grassland habitats.
 Its arrival on the subcontinent coincides with a shift in the diet of contemporaneous Elephas hysudricus (the ancestor of the living Asian elephant) from a grazing diet towards browsing-mixed feeding, possibly as a result of niche partitioning.
-Species of Palaeoloxodon probably had similar social behaviour to living elephants, with females and juveniles living in matriarchal (female-led) herds, while males left these herds to live solitarily upon reaching adolescence around 14-15 years of age.
+Species of Palaeoloxodon probably had similar social behaviour to living elephants, with females and juveniles living in matriarchal (female-led) herds, while males left these herds to live solitarily upon reaching adolescence around 14–15 years of age.